igarreta/rclone-copy/README.md

 ## Requirements

 - Python 3.13+
 - rclone (must be configured with remote storage)
 - uv (for dependency management)
+- Uptime Kuma (optional, for health monitoring)

 ## Installation